We Love the 90 Acres We Call Home

 Most importantly, our athletes are just as dedicated to their academic and spiritual growth as they are to the improvement of their jump shots, serves and 1600-meter times.
 We love that about them.

-Nampa, Idaho is a bustling community of 80,000 located just 20 minutes from downtown Boise.
-Venture off NNU's campus and you might:
+NNU's campus life is vibrant, but if you want to get off campus, Nampa, Idaho is a bustling community of 80,000 located just 20 minutes from downtown Boise.
+Check out the video below for what you will find when you venture off NNU's campus.

 Think a brick is a red stone block?
 Think again.
 Read on for definitions of commonly used campus words and phrases.